Ball (dance event)

-A ball is a formal dance party often characterised by a banquet followed by a social dance that includes ballroom dancing.
+A ball is a formal dance event often characterised by a banquet followed by a social dance.
 Ball dancing emerged from formal dances during the Middle Ages and carried on through different iterations throughout succeeding centuries, such as the 17th century Baroque dance and the 18th century cotillion.
 Several variations exists such as the masquerade and debutante ball as well as the more modern prom.

 Etymology

 The word ball derives from the Latin word ballare, meaning 'to dance', and bal was used to describe a formal dancing party in French in the 12th century.
 The ballo was an Italian Renaissance word for a type of elaborate court dance, and developed into one for the event at which it was performed.
 The word also covered performed pieces like Il ballo delle ingrate by Claudio Monteverdi (1608).
 French developed the verb baller, and the noun bal for the event—from where it swapped into languages like English or German—and bailar, the Spanish and Portuguese verbs for 'to dance' (although all three Romance languages also know danser, danzar, and dançar respectively).
 Catalan uses the same word, ball, for the dance event.
 Ballet developed from the same root.